finom/use-change/README.md

 ### `useGet`

 Supports 100% the same overload as `useChange` does but returns a function that returns store property value.
-The hook is useful when you need to get an actual property value (at `useEffect` or `useCallback`) but you don't want to trigger component to re-render.
+The hook is useful when you need to get an actual property value (at `useEffect` or `useCallback`) but you don't want to make component to re-render.
+The hook **doesn't trigger component re-render** when property value is changed.

 ```ts
 // a change of the 'key' property never re-renders the component even if field value is changed